 How can you get a snazzy front door for your tiny house??
 The majority of tiny house plans call for custom doorways.
 This is due to proportionality: tiny house = tiny door.
-The major hurdle being that custom doors are difficult to build and expensive to order.
+The major hurdle is that custom doors are difficult to build and expensive to order.

 Is there any way around this?
-Of course there is!
+Of course, there is!
 Try one of these two options:

 1).
 DESIGN YOUR HOUSE TO HAVE A STANDARD DOOR

 If you are in the early stages of considering a tiny house, you can modify your design to have a standard door or even large french doors!
 Check out Vina’s tiny house:

 Pros: Easy traffic flow.
 Available at your local hardware store, garage sales, salvage yards, and sometimes even for free on the side of the road.
 Can add an open air aesthetic to your home.

 Cons: Your door will not be in proportion to your house.You’ll need to design the layout of your home around the doorway.
 It will also take up valuable real estate inside your home and/or on your porch.
 Note: Vina built a large detached porch and her doors swing out.
 Most residential doors swing in, but you can always bend the rules!

 If having a proportional door is important to you, but you lack the proper carpentry skills and finances, this might be the way to go.